Terms and Conditions

 - Procedures for Rooted in Cheyenne will include a list of tree varieties, planting instructions (to include: volunteers, crew leaders, City employees, and property owners), and maintenance responsibilities for all parties involved.

 - Applicants to the program may choose from a list of approved trees after the site visit of their property is complete and a tree selection email has been sent.

-- The approved tree list will include varieties of trees in three categories as follows:
+- The approved tree list will include varieties of trees in two categories as follows:

 - Planting days will be scheduled by permanent staff and available for volunteer sign-up through the Rooted in Cheyenne webpage.

 - Planting days will vary depending on the amount of property owner requests and tree availability.

 - The City of Cheyenne is not responsible for removing, maintaining, or replacing damaged trees.

 - After planting, the property owners shall take full possession of said tree(s).
 Property owners are responsible for any trees planted in the City’s rights-of-ways and therefore are solely accountable for any care the tree(s) will require.